-The narrow alley mingled with old Korean-style houses blocks noise from downtown and it gives you the feeling that you are in another place.
+The narrow alley mingled with old Korean-style houses blocks makes noise from downtown and it gives you the feeling that you are in another place.
 My friends who visited my guest house on Jin Golmok for the first time would say that they felt like being cut off from the world and in a totally different place.
 Jin Golmok is in Seongnae-dong and Seongnae means “inside of a rampart” of Dalseong in Joseon time.
 Therefore, the Seongnae area was downtown before downtown became Dongseongro.
-For today’s youngsters, it’s just an old alley downtown though among the elderly it still maintains a glorious spirit of yesteryear.
+For today’s youngsters, it’s just an old alley in the downtown while among the elderly people it still maintains a glorious spirit of yesteryear.
 One can often see an old man in a trench coat with a fedora or an old lady dressed up at Jin Golmok.
-Nearby Korean-style houses were used as houses of nobles and then turned into high-class Korean-style restaurants.
-There’s only one left.
-Now they are restaurants with amazing home-made dishes.
+Nearby Korean style houses were used as houses of nobles and then turned into high-class Korean style restaurants.
+Unfortunately only one remained.
+Now there are restaurants with amazing homemade dishes.

-If the Nile is the lifeline of Egypt then Jin Golmok is the lifeline for office workers near there.
+If the Nile is the lifeline of Egypt then Jin Golmok is the lifeline for office workers.
 It is also the Holy Land for gourmet food.
-Most restaurants there are at least 15 years old and the quality is higher than average.
-For my readers, I’d like to introduce the best five restaurants on Jin Golmok, which have been suggested by domestic bloggers and local people.
+Most restaurants are at least 15 years old and the food quality is supreme.
+For my readers, I’d like to introduce the best five restaurants on Jin Golmok, which have been recommended by domestic bloggers and local people.

 1. Cheonggukjang & Bori Bibimbap

 - Woori Sikdang (Restaurant ‘Woori’): This fifty-year-old restaurant has the most delicious boribap (boiled barley) in Daegu and it’s across from Jin Golmok Guest House.
 The average price is 5,000~7,000 KRW.
 It serves meals with abundant side dishes.